-Thanks to everyone in the Ulster Orchestra family, we hold a unique place in the hearts of Northern Ireland's people and we share a commitment to maintain and grow that success in the future.
+Thanks to everyone in the Ulster Orchestra family, we hold a unique place in the hearts of the people of Northern Ireland and we share a commitment to maintain and grow that success in the future.

 OUR VALUES

 We hold our values dear - they are unique and authentic to us as they were co-created through a collaborative process of lively debate and discussion - just how we like to do things here!